manhtai/vietseg/README.md

 using Word2Vec library (Word2Vec itself is a neural network)

 - Run `python3 learn.py` to really train the segmenting model

+- Run `python3 performace.py` for examining the peformance of the model

 - Now you can use `python3 vietseg.py <input file> <output file>` as described above